Mailman (City Letter Carrier)

 I have my mailman ask if he can use our bathroom everyday he delivers Mon-Fri.
 I do have a business but it is a private bathroom for employees only.
 You have to walk through the office to get it.
 Your thoughts?

-Asked by Tom H. about 12 years ago
+Asked by Tom H. over 12 years ago

 I would think its a nice courtesy that you extend to the letter carrier as we sometimes have limited options as to where we go to the bathroom.
 There is certainly no rule that says you have to let them use it, but its a nice courtesy.
 I am not sure how you would approach him to ask them not to use it.
 That may be a bit awkward.
 Does his/her use inconvenience your employees?
 Is the letter carrier respectful of the bathroom and doesn't mess it up?
 I've never had anyone decline me the use of a restroom, but if they did, I would hopefully just find another business/office to go to.

-Asked by David P almost 12 years ago
+Asked by bulk bum over 12 years ago

 What time do you get to howard street to deliver mail